-My favorite way to navigate is currently by means of personally-designed geoPDFs, in apps such as Avenza.
+My favorite way to navigate is currently by means of personally-designed geoPDFs, viewed in the free app Avenza.
 A geopdf is a ‘smart-pdf’ containing spatial coordinates.
-Using the GPS on your phone or tablet, you can display your position on these custom maps, laying down a track and waypoints that can later be exported to kmz for display on Google Earth, or a converted to shapefile for use in ArcMap.
-Pictures taken from that device will also display as photopoints.
+Using the GPS on your phone or tablet, you can display your position on these custom maps, laying down a track and waypoints.
+Pictures taken from your device display on Avenza maps as thumbtack photopoint icons.
+These are later exported along with the track to kmz for display on Google Earth, or converted to shapefile for use in ArcMap.

-In the Media types > Maps section, many of the linked maps are geoPDFs.
-I’ve exported them from ArcMap for popular hiking destinations.
-Some are based on high-res orthophotos; others are on LiDAR-based hillshade, overlain with layers such as streams, fine contours, geology, trails, etc. I like to load both to my tablet for hikes, and often alternate between them depending on whether I’m considering landforms or vegetation cover.
+In the Media types > Maps section, most of the linked maps are geoPDFs.
+I’ve exported them from ArcMap for popular hiking destinations throughout the CBJ—and beginning in spring, 2020, for Chilkat country as well.
+Some are based on high-res orthophotos; others are on LiDAR- or IfSAR based hillshade, overlain with layers such as streams, fine contours, geology, trails, etc. I like to load one of each to my phone or tablet for hikes, and often alternate between them depending on whether I’m considering landforms or vegetation cover.
 The free version of Avenza holds only 3 geoPDFs at a time.
 We just have to clean off the old ones and load the new ones before each hike.

 Stay tuned to this page as I build out the geoPDF collection.
 My goal is to prepare them for many of our local trails and all of the surroundings of public schools—places where Discovery Southeast naturalists bring students on field trips.